ILoveAGoodCrisp/Foundry/README.md

 ![](img/foundry_panel.png)

 - Under Scene Properties, select *Initialize ManagedBlam*.
 This will ask if you wish to install pythonnet.
 Pythonnet is a python module not bundled with Blender but is required to use Halo's tag API.
 After installing pythonnet you will need to restart Blender.
 You're now set up and ready to start using Foundry
-- To create your first Asset click the *New Asset* button inside of the Asset Editor sub-panel.
+- To create your first Halo asset click the *New Asset* button inside of the Asset Editor sub-panel.
 This will prompt a file dialog to specify a location and type for your new asset.
-Once your blender scene is ready to export, use the *Tag Export* option in the Foundry Toolbar to export your asset to your preferred Halo Editing Kit.
+Once your Blender scene is ready to export, use the *Tag Export* option in the Foundry Toolbar to export your asset to your preferred Halo Editing Kit

 ## Credits
 - [Crisp](https://github.com/ILoveAGoodCrisp) - Addon Developer